 - a web-based assessment;

 - a competency-based curriculum, *derived from empirical evidence and best-practices;

 - The goal is for the clinicians to be:

-Confident – Two full days provides time to gain the knowledge and practice the skills, using multiple case application exercises.
+Confident – The training provides time to gain the knowledge and practice the skills, using multiple case application exercises.

 Competent – The curriculum is based on 24 core competencies derived from empirical evidence and best practices based on perspectives of clinical and research experts.

 Prepared – Professionals need ways to assimilate and practice what they have learned in order to transfer that knowledge to their own work.
-RRSR’s multimodal learning plan uses self-paced, online interaction, classroom instruction, group and dyadic exercises, and post-training web-based collaborative learning and mentorship.
+RRSR’s multimodal learning plan uses self-paced, online interaction, virtual instruction, and group and dyadic exercises.